SeeSharpCode/nova-3di-lab/README.md

 # Nova 3di Lab

-Nova 3di Lab provides a desktop app and C# library for creating and modifying .3di files.
+Nova 3di Lab is a .NET desktop app and library for creating and modifying .3di files.
-.3di files are static 3D models used in Novalogic video games.
+3di files are static 3D models used by Novalogic video games.
 Delta Force 2 is currently the only supported game.

 ## Desktop App